 Learn how and what to monitor

 If you haven't taken part in an online BTO survey before, you'll need to create your own My BTO account so that you can log in and participate.
-Once you have a username and password, you'll need to tell us that you want to do Nesting Neighbours.
+Once you have a username and password, you'll need to sign-up for for Nesting Neighbours.

 Don't forget nest box and habitat details

 As well as monitoring what happens to a nest, it's also important to tell us what habitat it is in and if the nest is in a box then some details about its construction, e.g. what it's made from.
 Just login to the Data Home page for details on how to do this.